JakeWharton/dependency-tree-diff/README.md

 Now, however, additional unchanged dependencies are displayed such as `androidx.sqlite` and the SQLDelight runtime dependency by the RxJava 2 extensions artifact.

-For deep dependency chains, `-U 2` will not be enough to see all of the roots.
+For deep dependency chains, `-U 2` will not be enough to see all the roots.
 Increasing the value will only show more unchanged dependencies. `dependency-tree-diff` will always display the minimal subset needed to provide context.